omwan/merrittwan-cs3200/README.md

 # Clinical Trial Database - Backend [![Build Status](https://travis-ci.org/omwan/merrittwan-cs3200.svg?branch=master)](https://travis-ci.org/omwan/merrittwan-cs3200)

-Backend component of final project for CS3200 (Database Design), Fall 2016.
+Backend component of final project for CS3200 (Database Design), Fall 2017.
 Built in collaboration with [Jessica Merritt](https://github.com/jessm16).
 Frontend component can be found [here](https://github.com/jessm16/wanmerritt-cs3200ui).

 This repo consists of a REST API built on Spring Boot, which queries the AWS RDB using JDBC.

+## About this project
+This project consists of a web application which queries on a database that models a system for storing and recording information pertaining to clinical trials, including principal investigators, patients, drugs, and medical conditions.
+Users can view and create studies for a given medical condition and set of drugs, add patients and clinicians to studies, and record information about patient responses.

 ## How to run
 Load the backend application [here](https://merrittwan-cs3200.herokuapp.com/swagger-ui.html).
 Since the heroku project is running on free dynos, it may take up to 30 seconds to load the application for the first time.
 The Swagger UI shows a list of all the endpoints available through the backend API.